 HMOs pay the difference between your copayment and the cost of your health care.
-For example, if your HMO requires a $20 copayment for a doctor visit and the doctor’s contracted rate is $80, you would pay the $20 copayment, and the HMO would pay the remaining $60.
+For example, if your HMO requires a $20 copayment for a doctor visit and the doctor’s rate is $80, you would pay the $20 copayment, and the HMO would pay the remaining $60.

 - You need a covered service that is medically necessary and is not available from network doctors.

 HMO members usually don't have to file claims or wait for reimbursements.
 But there might be times when you have to pay for services when you receive them.
 For example, an out-of-network emergency room might require you to pay for your care up front.
-You would then need to submit a claim to your HMO for reimbursement.
+You would then have to submit a claim to your HMO for reimbursement.

-Deciding on an HMO
+Choosing an HMO